 Surrey welcomes new Distinguished Writer in Residence

-Our School of Literature and Languages is delighted to announce that the new Distinguished Writer in Residence is the award-winning novelist Neel Mukherjee, who’ll be starting in his post at the beginning of October.
+Our School of Literature and Languages is delighted to announce that the new Distinguished Writer in Residence is the award-winning novelist Neel Mukherjee, who’ll be starting in his two-year post at the beginning of October.

 Neel grew up in India and studied English at Jadavpur University in Kolkata, before going on to attend University College, Oxford, on a Rhodes Scholarship in 1992.
 He received his PhD at Pembroke College, Cambridge.